algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 Ideas that I have not yet managed to implement but consider highly perspective are:

 - Make the block size non-uniform.
 The motivation is that the slowdown from having one 32-element layer is less than from having two separate layers.
-Also, the root is often not full, so perhaps it should have only 8 keys or even just one key.
+Also, the root is often not full, so perhaps sometimes it should have only 8 keys or even just one key.
 Picking the optimal layer configuration for a given array size should remove the spikes from the relative speedup graph and make it look more like its upper envelope.

   I know how to do it with code generation, but I went for a generic solution and tried to [implement]( https://github.com/sslotin/amh-code/blob/main/binsearch/bplus-adaptive.cc) it with the facilities of modern C++, but the compiler can't produce optimal code this way.
-- Group nodes with one or two generations of its descendants (~300 nodes / ~5k keys) so that they are close in memory, similar to what [FAST](http://kaldewey.com/pubs/FAST__SIGMOD10.pdf) calls hierarchical blocking.
-This reduces the severity of TLB misses and also may improve latency as the memory controller chooses to keep the [RAM row buffer](/hpc/cpu-cache/aos-soa/#ram-specific-timings) open, anticipating local reads.
+- Group nodes with one or two generations of its descendants (~300 nodes / ~5k keys) so that they are close in memory — in the spirit of what [FAST](http://kaldewey.com/pubs/FAST__SIGMOD10.pdf) calls hierarchical blocking.
+This reduces the severity of TLB misses and also may improve latency as the memory controller may choose to keep the [RAM row buffer](/hpc/cpu-cache/aos-soa/#ram-specific-timings) open, anticipating local reads.
 - Optionally use prefetching on some specific layers.
 Aside from to the $\frac{1}{17}$-th chance of it fetching the node we need, the hardware prefetcher may also get some of its neighbors for us if the data bus is not busy.
 It also has the same TLB and row buffer effects as with blocking.

 Other possible minor optimizations include:

-- Permuting the nodes of the last layer also — if we only need the index and not the value.
+- Permuting the nodes of the last layer as well — if we only need the index and not the value.
 - Reversing the order in which the layers are stored to left-to-right so that the first few layers are on the same page.
 - Rewriting the whole thing in assembly, as the compiler seems to struggle with pointer arithmetic.

-Note that our implementation is specific to the AVX2 and may require some non-trivial changes to adapt to other platforms.
+Note that the current implementation is specific to AVX2 and may require some non-trivial changes to adapt to other platforms.
 It would be interesting to port it for Intel CPUs with AVX-512 and Arm CPUs with 128-bit NEON, which may require some [trickery](https://github.com/WebAssembly/simd/issues/131) to work.

 <!--